paan234/AI05-repo-3/README.md

 ## 1. Summary of the project
 The aim of this porject is to create a convolutional neural network model that can identify cracks on concrete with a high accuracy.
-The problem is modelled as a binary classification problem (no cracks/negative and cracks/positive).
+The problem is modelled as a binary classification problem (negative and positive crack image).
 The model is trained with a dataset of 40,000 images (20,000 images of concrete in good condition and 20,000 images og concrete with cracks).

 The model is trained with dataset from [Concrete](https://data.mendeley.com/datasets/5y9wdsg2zt/2).